IBMStreams/streamsx.network/com.ibm.streamsx.network/com.ibm.streamsx.network.dns/DNSPacketDPDKSource/DNSPacketDPDKSource.md

 Find the Linux network interface of the ethernet adapter by matching its PCI bus address to those listed, preding the string "/net/".

+For example, the 'lspci' list shows two Mellanox ethernet adapters with PCI bus addresses '0002:01:00.0' and '0005:01:00.0'.
+The 'ls' list shows the adapters are assigned to Linx network interfaces 'enP2p1s0' and 'enP5p1s0', respectively.

 ### create a user group for DPDK